-where s, g and q are feature vectors corresponding to the new, higher-order elements.5
+where s, g and q are feature vectors corresponding to the new, higher-order elements.5 that are further from the head.

 2.3 Recovering Parse Trees from Derivations

 As in TAG approaches, there is a mapping from derivations $\langle E, D \rangle$ to parse trees (i.e., the type of trees generated by a context-free grammar).
 In our case, we map a spine and its dependencies to a constituent structure by first handling the dependencies on each side separately and then combining the left and right sides.